psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

 If you are better than me you can also chain a bunch of pokes and maybe a jump attack or two to get a stagger for even more burst damage.
 But I'm not aggressive enough to get this to happen that much.
-When I try to hard I mostly end up out of position and get Waterfowled to death.
+When I try too hard for the stagger I mostly end up out of position and get Waterfowled to death.

 Speaking of Waterfowl.
 If you watch the Emarrel video you will notice that you can dodge this attack if you have almost any distance between you and Malenia when she does the